andrianmarinov/slackware/MLED-14.0/README.txt

   * http://www.microlinux.fr/slackware/MLED-14.0/

 Packages for 32-bit Slackware are in the 'pkg' subdirectory, packages for Slackware64 can be found in 'pkg64'.
-Of course, you're free to use wget, curl, lynx or links or whatever tool you prefer to grab all the packages.
+Of course, you're free to use 'wget', 'curl', 'lynx' or 'links' or whatever tool you prefer to grab all the packages.
 The easiest way will be to use the automated download script:

   # cd tools
   # ./get-MLED.sh